JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 }
 ```

-Synchronize the Gradle files by clicking **Sync Now** in the warning.
+Synchronize the Gradle files by clicking **Sync Now** in the notification.

 ## Create API requests